jmri.jmrit.dispatcher

 AutoAllocate is triggered by each of the following events: An AllocatedSection has been released, freeing up a Section.
 A new AllocationRequest has been entered into the queue of AllocationRequests.
 A Section has been allocated, either by AutoAllocate or manually by the dispatcher.

-AutoAllocate requires that AutoRelease is active and that Dispatcher has a LayoutEditor panel.
+AutoAllocate requires that AutoRelease is active.

 AutoAllocate operates conservatively, that is, if there is any doubt that a Section should be allocated, it will not allocate the Section.